dipy/dipy/doc/installation.rst

 Windows
 -------

-pythonxy_ is probably the easiest way to install the dependencies that you need.
+Canopy_ is probably the easiest way to install the dependencies that you need.

-Otherwise you will need python_ (obviously).
-You'll need to install the mingw_ compiler suite if you don't have a c compiler on your machine.
-We suggest you run the mingw_ automated installer, and install the developer tools, including msys_.
-Don't forget to put the mingw ``bin`` directory on your path so python can find the compiler.
-Install numpy_, scipy_, nibabel_ and cython_ from their respective binary installers.
-All of these come with pythonxy_ .
-You can also install them from their Windows binary installers.
-You'll find these by following the links from their home pages.

 Start a command shell like ``cmd`` or Powershell_ and change directory into the *dipy source root directory*.